Cloud mining: pros, cons and how to avoid scammers

 Cloud mining is the rental of computing power from a company that owns real ASICs.
 You pay for the contract and receive a share of the production without purchasing or maintaining hardware.
 It sounds convenient - but in 90% of cases the profitability is lower than with independent mining, and the risk of fraud is high.

-In short:legitimate cloud mining exists (Genesis Mining, NiceHash, Bitdeer), but provider fees eat up 20-40% of the income.
-An alternative with a more predictable result is a real ASIC in a pool with transparent conditions, which can be checked at POOL BTC.
+Short:Legitimate cloud mining exists (Genesis Mining, NiceHash, Bitdeer), but provider fees eat up 20-40% of income.
+An alternative with a more predictable outcome is a real ASIC in a pool with transparent conditions that can be verified againstPOOL BTC.

 How does cloud mining work?